Number0ne/Completed-AI-Coding-Challenge/README.md

 We frequently receive corrected rates from banks after the fact.
 The system must be able to overwrite/update an existing rate in the database without requiring a full cache clear or manual intervention.

 # Solution Summary
 Firstly most of the code was written by me.
 Claude Code was a great help with understanding some parts of the code and the logic of how the forex works.
+It also gave me a comprehensive guide on how to refactor code which I used as a guideline to how I approached this exercise

 ## ---- ##